containerbuildsystem/osbs-docs/docs/users.rst

 By default autorebuild is disabled.
 The feature can be enabled by making some changes in your dist-git repo and submitting a container build.

+You can modify behavior of autorebuilds in container.yaml within :ref:`container.yaml-autorebuild`.

 Enabling Automatic Rebuilds
 ***************************